duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 - Surf spots
 - Shark GPS locations

-#### My Spice is so amazingly unique that customizing existing template groups won't meet my needs
+#### My Spice is amazingly unique and existing template groups won't meet my needs

 We encourage you to think hard about using an existing template group.
-Most template features can be turned off, while many `detail` templates accept custom handlebars sub-templates.
-We're happy to help you figure out how your vision could be accomplished using existing templates.
+For example, many `detail` templates accept custom handlebars sub-templates.
+Additionally, many template features can be turned off.

+If working within existing template groups feels too constraining, we're happy to help you figure out how your vision could be accomplished using existing templates.
+E-mail us at open@duckduckgo.com and we'll work with you to find the best way to express your idea.

-That said, the [Base](#base-template-group) template group is a minimal container template that accepts totally custom markup.
-Because of this, the Base template group should be a last resort.
+In this context, the [Base](#base-template-group) template group is a minimal container template that accepts totally custom markup.
+Because of this, the Base template group is at a disadvantage because of the amount of work up front, and more involved maintenance over time.

 Examples of Instant Answers that do not fit into any template groups: